cloudfoundry/uaa/README.md

         username: dev@cloudfoundry.org # defaults to vcap_tester@vmware.com
         password: changeme
         email: dev@cloudfoundry.org

+then from `vcap-tests`

     $ CLOUD_FOUNDRY_CONFIG_PATH=/tmp rake bvt:run_uaa

+or from `uaa/uaa`

+    $ CLOUD_FOUNDRY_CONFIG_PATH=/tmp mvn test

-The integration tests look for a Yaml file in the following locations, and the webapp does the same when it starts up so you can use the same config file for both:
+The integration tests look for a Yaml file in the following locations (later entries override earlier ones), and the webapp does the same when it starts up so you can use the same config file for both:

+    classpath:uaa.yml
+    file:${CLOUD_FOUNDRY_CONFIG_PATH}/uaa.yml
+    file:${UAA_CONFIG_FILE}
     ${UAA_CONFIG_URL}

-    file:${UAA_CONFIG_FILE}
-    file:${CLOUD_FOUNDRY_CONFIG_PATH}/uaa.yml
+### Using Maven with Cloud Foundry or VCAP

-To test against a vcap instance use the Maven profile `vcap`:
+To test against a vcap instance use the Maven profile `vcap` (it switches off some of the tests that create random client and user accounts):

     $ (cd uaa; mvn test -P vcap)

 To change the target server it should suffice to set `VCAP_BVT_TARGET` (the tests prefix it with `uaa.` to form the server url), e.g.

-    $ VCAP_BVT_TARGET=appcloud21.dev.mozycloud rake bvt:run_uaa
+    $ VCAP_BVT_TARGET=appcloud21.dev.mozycloud mvn test -P vcap

-You can also change individual properties on the command line with `UAA_ARGS`, which are passed on to the mvn command line, or with MAVEN_OPTS which are passed on to the shell executing mvn, e.g.

-    $ UAA_ARGS=-Duaa=uaa.appcloud21.dev.mozycloud rake bvt:run_uaa

-N.B.
-MAVEN_OPTS cannot be used to set JVM system properties for the tests, but it can be used to set memory limits for the process etc.
+You can also override some of the other most important default settings using environment variables.
+The defaults as usual come from `uaa.yml` but tests will search first in an environment variable:

+* `UAA_ADMIN_CLIENT_ID` the client id for bootstrapping client registrations needed for the rest of the tests.

+* `UAA_ADMIN_CLIENT_SECRET` the client secret for boottrapping client registrations

+All other settings from `uaa.yml` can be overriden individually as system properties.
+Running in an IDE this is easy just using whatever features allow you to modify the JVM in test runs, but using Maven you have to use the `argLine` property to get settings passed onto the test JVM, e.g.

+    $ mvn -DargLine=-Duaa.test.username=foo test

+will create an account with `userName=foo` for testing (instead using the default setting from `uaa.yml`).

+If you prefer environment variables to system properties you can use a custom `uaa.yml` with placeholders for your environment variables, e.g.

+    uaa:
+      test:
+        username: ${UAA_TEST_USERNAME:marissa}

+will look for an environment variable (or system property) `UAA_TEST_USERNAME` before defaulting to `marissa`.
+This is the trick used to expose `UAA_ADMIN_CLIENT_SECRET` etc. in the standard configuration.

 ## Inventory